 2. Don’t visit on weekends or holidays either.

-Aside from its contemporary masterpieces that will really prettify one’s Instagram feed, Pinto Art attracts many due to its architectural design that resembles those of the islands of Santorini in Greece.
+Apart from its contemporary masterpieces that will really prettify one’s Instagram feed, Pinto Art Museum attracts many due to its architectural design that resembles those of the islands of Santorini in Greece.
 It’s situated in the mountainous city of Antipolo; so aside from its walls enveloped in clean white, the place also gives off an easy, breezy vibe that enables visitors to relax, reflect, and be one with nature.
 However, such characteristics of the museum are best witnessed and experienced when there are a few (or no) fellow sightseers.
 You’ve got to be good at timings then!
 But as what Robin of How I Met Your Mother once said, timing’s a bitch.
 Charot!

 3. Take note of the charges (and privileges).